mearlboro/Synch.Live/ansible/README.md

         ansible-playbook reboot.yml -f 10 --tags reboot

+6. To copy off the latest Python files used to control the leds/run the experiment

+        ansible-playbook synch_code.yml -f 10

 To only run ansible for the `observer` (note the comma at the end)

         ansible-playbook install_software.yml -i observer,

+To only run ansible only for the `players`

+        ansible-playbook install_software.yml --limit players

 # Commanding the fleet

+## Testing / mocking

+### Sync test
+#### Start

+We begin by synchronising clocks using the `sync_time` playbook

+    ansible-playbook sync_time.yml -t experiment -f 10

+This test consists of chaotic blinks for 250 seconds which slowly align themselves until they sync.
+Then they keep on blinking periodically for another 100 seconds.
+If the clocks are the same, the test is a success when all hats blink in sync at the end.

+You should edit the value for variable `MINUTE` below to schedule a time to start the test.
+The script will be run with cron and will always start the test at 10 seconds after the specified minute.

+    ansible-playbook test_lights.yml -t schedule -f 10 --extra-vars MINUTE=30

+#### Stop

+To turn off all LEDs blinking and remove cronjob

+    ansible-playbook test_lights.yml -t stop -f 10 --extra-vars MINUTE=30

+Make sure you update the `MINUTE` variable to match the cronjob created in the previous section.

+### Cluster SSH

+The tool `clusterssh` (package name `clusterssh` in Debian and Raspberry Pi OS) is particularly useful for testing Synch.Live as it allows synchronous simultaneous SSH connections to all players at once.

+Install the tool, and preconfigure a cluster with the player's hosts

+    apt install clusterssh
+    mkdir ~/.clusterssh
+    echo "players player1 player2 player3 player4 player5 player6 player7 player8 player9 player10" > ~/.clusterssh/clusters

+Then simply run

+    cssh pi@players

+to connect to all players at once, and run commands directly.

+## Experiment

 To copy off the latest Python files used to control the leds/run the experiment